Jypear/tocketry/docs/cookbook/testing.rst

 =======

-This section covers how to test some parts of Rocketry's system including the conditions and the scheduler.
+This section covers how to test some parts of Tocketry's system including the conditions and the scheduler.

 Conditions